CocoaFlame/psychic-waffle/pages/GvSI.md

 1. Ice mass has a positive [:mass balance](#massbalance)
 2. Ice mass [:moves](#glaciermotion) under its own weight

 The first condition is one of climate and weather where the ice mass is located.
 The second condition is about the size of the ice mass.
+Glaciers are found in the [:polar regions](https://en.wikipedia.org/wiki/Polar_regions_of_Earth) and/or [:high mountain regions](https://en.wikipedia.org/wiki/Mountain_range).

 ![Nàłùdäy (Lowell Glacier), 2021](/psychic-waffle/images/Nàłùdäy.jpg)
 Nàłùdäy (Lowell Glacier), 2021